ogobrecht/console/docs/package-console.md

 ------------------------------------------------------------------------------------------------------------------------
 ## Saved Error Stack

-- PLAYGROUND_DATA.SOME_API.DO_STUFF.SUB1.SUB2.SUB3, line 14 (line 11, ORA-20777 Assertion failed: Demo)
+- PLAYGROUND.SOME_API.DO_STUFF.SUB1.SUB2.SUB3, line 14 (line 11, ORA-20777 Assertion failed: Demo)
-- PLAYGROUND_DATA.SOME_API.DO_STUFF.SUB1.SUB2, line 22 (line 19)
+- PLAYGROUND.SOME_API.DO_STUFF.SUB1.SUB2, line 22 (line 19)
-- PLAYGROUND_DATA.SOME_API.DO_STUFF.SUB1, line 30 (line 27)
+- PLAYGROUND.SOME_API.DO_STUFF.SUB1, line 30 (line 27)
-- PLAYGROUND_DATA.SOME_API.DO_STUFF, line 38 (line 35, ORA-01403 no data found)
+- PLAYGROUND.SOME_API.DO_STUFF, line 38 (line 35, ORA-01403 no data found)

 ## Call Stack

-- PLAYGROUND_DATA.SOME_API.DO_STUFF, line 38
+- PLAYGROUND.SOME_API.DO_STUFF, line 38
 - __anonymous_block, line 2

 ## Error Stack

 - ORA-01403 no data found
-- ORA-06512 at "PLAYGROUND_DATA.SOME_API", line 31
+- ORA-06512 at "PLAYGROUND.SOME_API", line 31
 - ORA-20777 Assertion failed: Test assertion with line break.
-- ORA-06512 at "PLAYGROUND_DATA.SOME_API", line 23
+- ORA-06512 at "PLAYGROUND.SOME_API", line 23
-- ORA-06512 at "PLAYGROUND_DATA.SOME_API", line 15
+- ORA-06512 at "PLAYGROUND.SOME_API", line 15
-- ORA-06512 at "PLAYGROUND_DATA.CONSOLE", line 750
+- ORA-06512 at "PLAYGROUND.CONSOLE", line 750
-- ORA-06512 at "PLAYGROUND_DATA.SOME_API", line 11
+- ORA-06512 at "PLAYGROUND.SOME_API", line 11
-- ORA-06512 at "PLAYGROUND_DATA.SOME_API", line 19
+- ORA-06512 at "PLAYGROUND.SOME_API", line 19
-- ORA-06512 at "PLAYGROUND_DATA.SOME_API", line 27
+- ORA-06512 at "PLAYGROUND.SOME_API", line 27

 ## Error Backtrace

-- PLAYGROUND_DATA.SOME_API, line 31
+- PLAYGROUND.SOME_API, line 31
-- PLAYGROUND_DATA.SOME_API, line 23
+- PLAYGROUND.SOME_API, line 23
-- PLAYGROUND_DATA.SOME_API, line 15
+- PLAYGROUND.SOME_API, line 15
-- PLAYGROUND_DATA.CONSOLE, line 750
+- PLAYGROUND.CONSOLE, line 750
-- PLAYGROUND_DATA.SOME_API, line 11
+- PLAYGROUND.SOME_API, line 11
-- PLAYGROUND_DATA.SOME_API, line 19
+- PLAYGROUND.SOME_API, line 19
-- PLAYGROUND_DATA.SOME_API, line 27
+- PLAYGROUND.SOME_API, line 27
-- PLAYGROUND_DATA.SOME_API, line 35
+- PLAYGROUND.SOME_API, line 35
 ```

 SIGNATURE